List of non-video game media featuring Mario: Anime

+Super Mario: ABC Song Video is a 15-minute educational video produced by Alpha Eihan and released by Shogakukan in 1992.
+The purpose of the video is to teach Japanese children English, including learning to master the pronunciation of the alphabet and counting from 1 to 10.
+In addition, it contains three English songs, "ABC Song", "Ten Little Indians", and "Good Morning" (each with a karaoke version).
+Mario's voice was provided by Gerri Sorrells, who was well-known for her role in NHK's educational programs.

 Mario Kirby Masterpiece Video is an 18-minute educational video released by HAL Laboratory in 1995 on VHS exclusively in Japan.
 The purpose of the video is to teach kanji to children by featuring two adventures starring Mario and Kirby separately, with still pictures narrated over by Mayumi Tanaka and kanji transcriptions.